 Carbone toured the US for several years with albums 2/3 Skeleton and Ear Training (2007), the 17-piece orchestra live album Forward (2008) & Horse's Mouth (2010) which toured under said pseudonym in a frantic egotistical tornado until (somewhat like the Spiders from Mars band) diffused in a nuclear cloud of exhaustion around 2012.

 Tavo returned to home recording, releasing Disco Forest (2013) and I I (2014) during a brief hiatus from performance.
-In 2015 he began work on the upcoming new E.P.
-Narcissyphus (out 1.21.19), which is a straight-ahead return to songwriting and his most confident artistic work to date.
+In 2015 he began work on new LP Narcissyphus (out now as of 1.21.19), which is a straight-ahead return to songwriting and his most confident artistic work to date.
 The album traverses a broad spectrum of musical genres while retaining a fluid, distinct and honed dialect — mutating contemporary Pop with musical elements of Experimental, Folk, Punk, Dub, Chamber and even aspects of ‘Hype-Hop’ as a verbally engaging and architecturally elaborate body of produced work.

-Available as Digital Download initially, Narcissyphus will be released on Compact Disc, Tape and Vinyl (summer).
-Tour begins late Jan - Mar 2019, solo — Continuing throughout 2019 on several legs that with feature accompanying live musicians and video art projection.
+Narcissyphus is out now for Digital Download and soon on Spotify along with Tavo’s discography this February.
+Available on Compact Disc and Tape at shows for time being, and on Vinyl this summer.
+Tour begins late Jan - Mar 2019 solo — Continuing throughout 2019/into 2020 on several legs that with feature accompanying live musicians and video art projection.

 Tavo Carbone has played concerts with Pattern is Movement, The Extraordinaires, The Spinto Band, Helado Negro, Real Estate, The Books, Will Stratton, Jonny Fritz, Dinosaur Feathers, Blast Off!, MiniBoone, Manners, The Armchairs, Lonnie Walker, Frances, Wailing Wall, Marc Benevento, Ross Goldstein, Grandchildren, Wighead, Cameron Hull, The Viennagram, Paper Bird, Invisible Hand, and others.